aaberbach/L5NeuronSimulation/L5NeuronSimulation/FullSimulation/README.md

 batch_comet_build.sh/batch_comet_run.sh - scripts used to build and run the simulation remotely.

 build_network.py - Contains the class SimulationBuilder which performs the build step of the simulation.
-This uses BMTK to create files that are then loaded infor the simulation step.
+This uses BMTK to create files that are then loaded in for the simulation step.

 Connections.csv - Contains information for each synapse in the simulation.
 Created during the run step.
 Columns:
 - Node ID: the integer id of the presynaptic node within its population (exc, prox_inh, dist_inh)